Tips for Travel: A helping hand along the way

 - Visit the TSA or Amtrak websites for additional packing tips.

-Arriving to the Airport, Bus, or Rail Station
+Arriving to the Airport, Bus or Rail Station

 - Airlines suggest arriving at the airport two hours prior to departure for domestic flights and three hours prior for International flights.
-Lengthy lines and unexpected delays may cause you to miss your flight.
+Lengthy security lines and unexpected delays may cause you to miss your flight.

 - Be mindful of the entire process: check-in, security, locating and walking to your gate and boarding time.
 Some airlines do not accept checked baggage if there are less than 60 minutes before the flight.